Why Your Agency Needs a Google Analytics Report Template

 This information can tell you and your clients how well things like your ad campaigns and call-to-actions (CTAs) are working, but it can also inform you on the performance of your clients’ websites.
 If you aren’t getting a high number of goal conversions, take a look at the website to see if you can identify any on-site issues with the landing pages, eCommerce functionality, and so on.

 4. Landing Pages

-The data and metrics found on this page help you directly identify any potential problems with the landing pages on your client’s website like page load times and navigational issues.
-If there’s a certain landing page that isn’t getting conversions or traffic, you can use that data as the starting point to a conversation with your client about how you can adjust those pages in order to optimize overall performance.
+The data and metrics found on this page help you directly identify any potential problems with the landing pages on a client’s website like page load times and navigational issues.
+If there’s a certain landing page that isn’t getting conversions or traffic, you can use that data as the starting point to a conversation with your clients about how you can adjust those pages in order to optimize overall performance.

 The Geo page lists all of the countries from which customers are visiting the site, along with a breakdown of individual page metrics per country.
 The data tells you if you’re targeting the right demographic or not so you can improve overall campaign performance.